isc-projects/bind9/doc/arm/reference.rst

 ``inline-signing``
-   If ``yes``, this enables "bump in the wire" signing of a zone, where a unsigned zone is transferred in or loaded from disk and a signed version of the zone is served with, possibly, a different serial number.
+   If ``yes``, this enables "bump in the wire" signing of a zone, where an unsigned zone is transferred in or loaded from disk and a signed version of the zone is served with, possibly, a different serial number.
 This behavior is disabled by default.